-Events in Japan, the US and France are the latest to fall foul to coronavirus, while promoters and agents in the UK and Germany repeat intention to carry on as usual
+Events in Japan, the US and France fall foul to Covid-19, while promoters and agents in the UK and Germany repeat intention to carry on as usual

 Sign up for IQ Index